Michael Houser

-Michael Houser (January 6, 1962 – August 10, 2002) was a founding member and lead guitarist of the band Widespread Panic.
+Michael Houser (January 6, 1962 – August 10, 2002) was an American guitarist known as a founding member and lead guitarist of the band Widespread Panic.
 He appeared on seven studio albums during his 16-year tenure with the band from 1986 till 2002.
 He is also featured on 4 live albums by Widespread Panic as well as several archive releases, live video concerts and compilations.
 Two solo albums by Houser were released posthumously.

 Musical career

 Michael "Mikey" Houser was born in Boone, North Carolina.
 He graduated from Hixson High School in Chattanooga, Tennessee, and became a founding member of Widespread Panic in 1986 while attending the University of Georgia with John Bell.
 Michael's adolescent nickname was "Panic" due to his then frequent panic attacks, and this moniker later became the inspiration for the band's name.